 The Advisory Committee, made up of representatives from BRPC, FHWA, MassDOT, the Berkshire MPO, Pittsfield, North Adams, and Adams, held their first meeting at the beginning of the planning process to discuss the purpose of the SS4A Safety Action Plan, determine the leadership commitment and goal setting for zero fatalities and serious injuries, and conduct preliminary equity mapping.
-The advisory committee met TBD times during the planning process including meetings with the consultant team to kick off the plan, and to offer input on the high injury network methodology.
+The advisory committee met during the planning process to kick off the plan, to offer input on the high injury network methodology and to finalize the plan.